poyzerj/network-portfolio/README.md

-# Network Engineering Portfolio – Joe Poyzer
+# Joe Poyzer - Network Engineering Portfolio

 This is where I will document my hands-on network engineering projects, labs, and automation work.